Building Inspection Frequently Asked Questions

 Answer: Building permits are required for any new construction, demolition, alteration or addition to a structure in a Regional District of Nanaimo building Electoral Areas.
-Separate permits are required for gas and electrical work from the BC Safety Authority.
+Separate permits are required for gas and electrical work from the Technical Safety BC.

 - How do I obtain a building permit?